josealv23/chip-seq_pipeline/README.md

 ### **You will need to install:**

-- [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) - FastQC gives general quality metrics about your reads.
-It provides information about the quality score distribution across your reads, the per base sequence content (%T/A/G/C).
-You get information about adapter contamination and other overrepresented sequences.

 - [Bowtie](https://sourceforge.net/projects/bowtie-bio/files/bowtie/1.2.2) - Bowtie is an ultrafast, memory-efficient short read aligner.
 It aligns short DNA sequences (reads) to the human genome at a rate of over 25 million 35-bp reads per hour.
 Bowtie indexes the genome with an FM index to keep its memory footprint small: typically about 2.2 GB for the human genome (2.9 GB for paired-end).

 - [Macs](https://github.com/taoliu/MACS) - MACS, or Model-based Analysis of ChIP-Seq, is used for capturing the enriched regions of sequence reads.
 It takes the influence of genome complexity into consideration, and improves the spatial resolution of binding sites through combining the information of both sequencing tag position and orientation.